From chronicling African American botanical history to cultivating new community ecosystems in the USA

 Antoine’s story reminds me of a lesson from a college professor years ago, who pointed out that George Washington Carver was an agronomist, someone who cares for crops and soil, not a scientist.
 The clarification was intended to elevate the work of someone like Dr. Ernest E. Just, a Dartmouth graduate and renowned cell biologist, above Carver.

-As young people raised on brightly colored Black History Month posters, we left that class with the biased impression that being in “science” (looking through a microscope in a suit) was inherently better and more intellectual working the soil.
+As young people raised on brightly colored Black History Month posters, we left that class with the biased impression that being in “science” (looking through a microscope in a suit) was inherently better and more intellectual than working the soil.

 But science is science, no matter where it is conducted.
 Our professor likely would have called Antoine a mere “helper.”
 Montgomery, however, correctly identifies him as a botanist and a pioneer.
 For her, acknowledging the genius of Antoine and others is essential to healing African American land trauma; it allows us to reclaim our history not just as victims of the land, but as its savvy, stalwart stewards.